-- To identify the current environmental conditions within the I-270 North EA study area, a database search was conducted by EDR, Inc. The databases searched conform to the ASTM International (ASTM) Standard E 1527-00 and included the appropriate federal and state databases.
-In addition to the database search, field reconnaissance was conducted within the corridors identified by the Reasonable Alternatives to - search, field reconnaissance was conducted within the corridors identified by the Reasonable Alternatives to verify the database information retrieved and to identify any other properties of potential environmental - 30 concern.
-A copy of the Hazardous Material Site Inventory is available upon request. - Using this information, the potential facilities of concern were identified.
-To assess these facilities, the best professional judgment standard was used.
-The focus of the assessment of potential facilities of concern - focused on (1) the contaminants that could be present, (2) the toxicity and mobility of these contaminants, - 34 and (3) geological factors that could influence the migration of possible contaminants.
+- 25 To identify the current environmental conditions within the I-270 North EA study area, a database search - 26 was conducted by EDR, Inc. The databases searched conform to the ASTM International (ASTM) - 27 Standard E 1527-00 and included the appropriate federal and state databases.
+In addition to the database - search, field reconnaissance was conducted within the corridors identified by the Reasonable Alternatives to - 29 verify the database information retrieved and to identify any other properties of potential environmental - 30 concern.
+A copy of the Hazardous Material Site Inventory is available upon request. - 31 Using this information, the potential facilities of concern were identified.
+To assess these facilities, the best - 32 professional judgment standard was used.
+The focus of the assessment of potential facilities of concern - focused on (1) the contaminants that could be present, (2) the toxicity and mobility of these contaminants, - and (3) geological factors that could influence the migration of possible contaminants.